mrpg/valency/README.md

 > split str delimiter &result

 Split _str_ into a list.
-These substrings of _str_ are formed by their _delimiter_.
+These substrings of _str_ are delimited by their _delimiter_.
 If _delimiter_ is longer than one character, each of the delimiter's characters work as a valid delimiter.

 If _delimiter_ is a number, _str_ will be cut in substrings and converted to a list.
 Each substring will have a length not greater than _delimiter_.